-Medicare has approved these processes.
-Medicare has approved these processes.
+These processes have been approved by Medicare.
 To ensure fairness and prompt handling of your problems, each process has a set of rules, procedures, and deadlines that must be followed by us and by you.

 Which one do you use?
 The guide in Section 3 will help you identify the right process to use.